-Ireland: Discard data from Ireland is available since 2009 from the trawl fleet operating in ICES divisions 27.6.a and 27.7.bgj (Table 5.8).
+Ireland: Discard data from Ireland are available from 2009 to 2020 from the trawl fleet operating in ICES divisions 27.6.a and 27.7.bgj (Table 5.8).
 Discards are considered negligible as values estimated are <1 tonne in most of the years.